awsdocs/aws-systems-manager-user-guide/doc_source/param-create-ps.md

 ## Create a `String` parameter \(Tools for Windows PowerShell\)<a name="param-create-ps-string"></a>

-1. Install and configure the AWS Tools for PowerShell, if you have not already\.
+1. Install and configure the AWS Tools for PowerShell, if you haven't already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.